David Holsinger

-David R. Holsinger is an American composer and conductor writing primarily for concert band.
+David Rex Holsinger is an American composer and conductor writing primarily for concert band.
 Holsinger is a graduate of Hardin-Central High School in Hardin, Missouri, Central Methodist University, the University of Central Missouri, and the University of Kansas.

 Conducting positions

 In February 1992, Holsinger guest conducted the District VI Symphonic Band in Virginia.

-In 1999, following 15 years of service as music minister, worship leader, and composer in residence to Shady Grove Church in Grand Prairie, Texas, he joined the School of Music faculty at Lee University, Cleveland, Tennessee, as Conductor of the Lee University Wind Ensemble.
-Holsinger’s duties include teaching advanced instrumental conducting and composition.
+In 1999, following 15 years of service as music minister, worship leader, and composer in residence to Shady Grove Church in Grand Prairie, Texas, he joined the School of Music faculty at Lee University, Cleveland, Tennessee, creating the Lee University Wind Ensemble, which he conducted until 2023.
+Holsinger’s duties included teaching advanced instrumental conducting and composition.

 In 1999, Holsinger conducted the Kentucky All-State Symphonic Band.
 Some of his works that were played and recorded included To Tame The Perilous Skies, Consider the Uncommon Man, and On An American Spiritual.

 In the spring of 2000, Holsinger conducted the Georgia Southern Symphonic Band and the Georgia Southern Symphonic Wind Ensemble in Statesboro, GA.

 Over the past several years, Holsinger has been named a National Patron of Delta Omicron Music Fraternity, awarded the Distinguished Music Alumni Award from Central Missouri State University, Phi Mu Alpha Sinfonia’s Orpheus Award, as well as, honorary memberships in Kappa Kappa Psi National Band Fraternity and the Women’s National Band Directors Association.

 In April 2003, Holsinger was presented the Distinguished Alumni Award from Central Methodist College, and the following month, at Graduation Ceremonies, Paul Conn, President of Lee University presented the composer with the university’s prestigious “Excellence in Scholarship” faculty award for his continued achievement in musical composition.

 In February 2009, Holsinger conducted the District VIII Symphonic Band in Virginia.
-In the Spring of 2009, Holsinger guest conducted the District V Honor Band in Georgia.
+In the spring of 2009, Holsinger guest conducted the District V Honor Band in Georgia.

-In the Spring of 2010, Holsinger guest conducted the West Virginia All-State Band in which he has composed a piece for titled "Coal Mountain Portrait.".
-This is the second time Holsinger has guest conducted the West Virginia All-State Band, the first in the Spring of 2007.
+In the spring of 2010, Holsinger guest conducted the West Virginia All-State Band in which he has composed a piece for titled "Coal Mountain Portrait.".
+This is the second time Holsinger has guest conducted the West Virginia All-State Band, the first in the spring of 2007.

 In February 2011, Holsinger guest conducted the district VII Symphonic Band in Virginia, where he premiered his new piece titled "Solemn Hymn & Rowdy Dance."

 In February 2015, Holsinger guest conducted the "Tennessee Band" in the 36th West Virginia University Invitational High School Honor Bands.

 He currently serves as the conductor of the Lee University Wind Ensemble at Lee University, Cleveland, Tennessee.

 In July 2015, Holsinger suffered two strokes while he was in New Orleans conducting the Phi Mu Alpha International Honors Band at their convention.
 Upon his return to Chattanooga, he was admitted to Memorial Hospital and was diagnosed, medicated and treated.
 He was then moved to Siskin Rehabilitation Hospital where he received physical therapy.
 He soon returned home and back to teaching at Lee University, although on a limited schedule, with his recovery going well.

 In January 2019, Holsinger conducted the Louisiana District VI Senior High Honor Band.